"Maximize Fuel Economy Without Sacrificing Power and Productivity"

-See Mercedes Sprinter website for list of approved Mercedes Sprinter Upfitters: Mercedes Sprinter Website
+See Mercedes Sprinter website for list of approved Mercedes Sprinter Upfitters for mobile pet grooming: Mercedes Sprinter Website

 At Wag'n Tails, we always do the right thing.
 The Endurance is no different!
 We went through the long and painstaking process of research and development to meet and exceed the rigid criteria put forth by Mercedes-Benz for inclusion as an approved converter in their prestigious Sprinter Customer Assurance Program.
 Was it easy to do?
 No. It takes a huge engineering and development effort.
 Was it worth it?
 Absolutely!
 Wag'n Tails continuously strives to improve everything we do.
 We do it because you, the customer, is always worth the extra effort to bring you the very best built and backed mobile grooming vans in the world, PERIOD!